• Skip to primary navigation

 red-rimmed plate with several golden brown hot water cornbread patties

 Hot Water Cornbread is best served as a side with something saucy.
 They're an ideal vehicle to dip into, or scoop up, stews, beans, soups, and soft cooked eggs.
-In other words, serve them with warm comfort foods. 🙂
+In other words, serve them with warm cozy comfort food recipes. 🙂

 tall stack of hot water cornbread patties